automationiberia/superadmin/README.md

 Basically there are two approach that it should be considered when a active/passive scenario comes in:

-  - __**CasC Automation**__:in this scenario the automation must executed in both sites, so we are speaking to be Active/Active scenario since its main function is to replicate the configuration between sites.
+  - __**CasC Automation**__:in this scenario the automation must executed in both sites, so we are talking about an Active/Active scenario since its main function is to replicate the configuration between sites.
 In this approach two important considerations must be highlight:
     - __Different Objects values depending on site where should be applied__.
 For instance, Objects like execution environments that should point to different Automation Hub depending on the site, or credentials,  with the specific case of the automation hub which generates a token that cannot be duplicated.
     - __Controller_Location__: This variable could be add to the specific environment controller object that needs to be differentiated depending on the site.
 To treat this a filter has been added to the ansible role filetree_read from the ansible collection redhat_cop.controller_configuration.
 This variable will set the location of a object allowing it to be created with different values depend on the site that needs to be created, providing the flexibility of managing multiple sites with the same configuration.
     - __Webhooks__: To automatically trigger the creation, modification or deletion of objects in the controller, webhooks has been used and it must be configured one per environment and per site, pointing to the controller load balancer based in each site, so the configuration will be applied to both sites when is triggered.